Fruit Trees in Seattle Parks

 More than 30 Seattle parks have fruit trees — many of them the remnants of heritage orchards.
 Parks like Carkeek, Othello, and Martha Washington have extensive orchards with good specimens.
 Many other parks, such as the Linden Orchard P-Patch and Bradner Gardens, have planted mini-orchards as part of a community garden.

 While these trees are of value to the community as a source of food and canopy cover and as a link to Seattle’s past, Seattle Park’s landscaping budgets cannot cover the costs of the pruning, pest management and harvest of fruit trees.
 City Fruit was awarded a grant from the Washington State Department of Natural Resources in cooperation with the US Forest Service to develop a community stewardship program to care for fruit trees in Seattle parks.
-We now have teams of orchard stewards working in five parks: Brader Gardens; Burke Gilman Trail; Jose Rizal; Martha Washington; and Meadowbrook.
-We are training new steward teams for four additional parks: Kirke, Meridian, Picardo P Patch; and Queen Pea P Patch.
-Check out our photo album to see what stewards are doing.
+We now have teams of orchard stewards working in five parks: Bradner Gardens; Burke-Gilman Trail; Jose Rizal; Martha Washington; and Meadowbrook.
+We are training new steward teams for four additional parks: Kirke, Meridian, Picardo P-Patch; and Queen Pea P-Patch.
+Check out our Tumblr Photoblog to see what stewards are doing.

 We have developed a three-part curriculum on fruit tree care to train the orchard stewards.
-Each workshop lasts two hours and consists of lecture and hands-on practice and/or observation.
-Part One is a slide show/lecture on basic Fruit Tree Biology and fruit production.
+Each workshop lasts two hours and consists of lecture and hands-on practice and observation.
+Part One is a slide show and lecture on basic Fruit Tree Biology and fruit production.
 Part Two is Fruit Tree Pruning.
 Part Three address Pest Management in fruit trees, including a permaculture component.
 These workshops are held in two-hour modules on separate dates, typically when seasonally appropriate.